cloud303-akhan/docker-bioinfo-tools/README.md

 sh build.sh
 ```

-3. Check that the images are created with teh correct tags pulled from the commit.
+3. Check that the images are created with the correct tags pulled from the commit.
 ```
 $ docker image ls
 REPOSITORY       TAG              IMAGE ID       CREATED        SIZE